HACManchester/MCP/readme.md

 - code should be Pythonic and commented throughout USE DOCSTRINGS
 - verbose commit messages are encouraged

-Please remember to purge all sensitive data before commiting.
+Please remember to purge all sensitive data before committing.

+Things you require in order to run this programme:

+- flask
+- sqlalchemy
+- ...